Website Design Checklist Before You Launch

 Mobile and Performance

-These are the items that directly affect rankings and user experience.
+These are the items that affect rankings and user experience.
 Get them wrong and you lose visitors before they read a word.

 1. Mobile responsiveness on real devices.
 Test on an actual phone, not just Chrome DevTools.
 Check every page, every form, every navigation menu.
 Tap targets should be at least 44x44 pixels.
 Text should be readable without zooming.